 We currently intend to pay dividends in amounts that will allow us to retain a portion of our cash flows to fund vessel, fleet or company acquisitions that we expect to be accretive to earnings, and cash flows and for debt repayment and dry-docking costs, as determined by management and our board of directors.
 Declaration and payment of any dividend is subject to the discretion of our board of directors and the requirements of Marshall Islands law.
 The timing and amount of dividend payments will be dependent upon our earnings, financial condition, cash requirements and availability, fleet renewal and expansion, restrictions in our credit facilities, the provisions of Marshall Islands law affecting the payment of distributions to stockholders and other factors.
-We cannot assure you that we will be able to pay regular quarterly dividends in the amounts stated above or elsewhere in this annual report, and dividends may be discontinued at any time at the discretion of our board of directors.
+We cannot assure you that we will pay regular quarterly dividends in the amounts stated above or elsewhere in this annual report, and dividends may be reduced or discontinued at any time at the discretion of our board of directors.
 Our ability to pay dividends may be limited by the amount of cash we can generate from operations following the payment of fees and expenses and the establishment of any reserves, as well as additional factors unrelated to our profitability.
 We are a holding company, and we depend on the ability of our subsidiaries to distribute funds to us in order to satisfy our financial obligations and to make dividend payments.

-Set out below is a table showing the dividends and distributions paid in 2011, 2012, 2013, 2014 and 2015.
+Set out below is a table showing the dividends and distributions paid in 2012, 2013, 2014, 2015 and 2016.

-Year ended December 31, 2011 2012 2013 2014 2015 Total (Expres sed in mil lions of U J.S. dollars) Common Stock dividends paid \$61.5 \$73.1 \$80.8 \$83.0 \$ 86.3 \$384.7 Preferred Stock dividends paid 0.7 10.1 16.0 26.8 Total \$61.5 \$73.1 \$81.5 \$93.1 \$102.3 \$411.5
+Year Ended December 31, 2012 2013 2014 2015 2016 Total (Express sed in mil lions of U.S S. dollars) Common Stock dividends paid \$73.1 \$80.8 \$83.0 \$ 86.3 \$53.9 \$377.1 Common Stock dividends paid in shares under the Dividend Reinvestment Plan 19.5 19.5 Preferred Stock dividends paid 0.7 10.1 16.0 21.1 47.9 Total \$73.1 \$81.5 \$93.1 \$102.3 \$94.5 \$444,5